 Should You Recharge Your A/C Unit For Optimal Performance?

-If your central a/c unit is low on refrigerant, you may be tempted to recharge it yourself.
+If your central A/C unit is low on refrigerant, you may be tempted to recharge it yourself.
 However, this is not recommended for several reasons.
 First of all, refrigerants can be dangerous to handle if you’re not trained to do so.
+That is why the law stipulates that they should only be sold to HVAC contractors or their certified technicians.
 Secondly, recharging your unit with refrigerant is only a temporary fix – the refrigerant will eventually leak out again, and you’ll have to recharge it more often.
 Finally, recharging your unit with refrigerant may void your warranty.
-So if your central a/c unit is low on refrigerant, it’s best to call a professional to have it serviced.
+So if your central A/C unit is low on refrigerant, it’s best to call a professional to have it serviced.

 What Is A Refrigerant And What Is It Used For?